How we Teach Maths at Blackhorse

 Big Maths at Blackhorse

-The second 40 minutes of each maths lesson is taught using a Singapore Maths approach, using a scheme called 'Maths?
-No Problem!'.
+The second 40 minutes of each maths lesson is taught using a Singapore Maths approach.
 This is a maths mastery approach which focuses on reasoning, conceptual understanding and problem-solving.

 Click here to find out about the range teaching approaches used using this second part of the daily maths lesson and watch the video below to find out how a typical Singapore Maths sessions is taught.